-During the preparation of this Plan, Cap Interest Rates for PENNVEST loans in Pike County were listed at 1.00% for 20 years.
+During the preparation of this Plan, PENNVEST County Cap Rates for Pike County were listed at 1.000% for years 1-5 and 1.743% for years 6-20.
 This loan may cover the entire project costs or only a portion of the total costs at the discretion of PENNVEST, and based on community need.
-Applications are received, and funding granted four times per year.
+Applications are typically received, and PENNVEST funding granted, four times per year.

 PENNVEST financing offers several advantages in addition to below-market interest rates and possible grants.
-For example, PENNVEST funding is available to pay for engineering and planning costs prior to the completion of the final design under their advance loan procedure.
+For example, PENNVEST funding is available, for eligible applicants, to pay for engineering and planning costs prior to the completion of the final design under their advance funding loan procedure.
 Construction inspection costs are also eligible under the PENNVEST program.
 Participation in this program does, however, impose additional responsibilities upon the municipality.
 Good accounting and administrative procedures must be followed and the use of funds from this program is subject to audit at any time by the State Comptroller's office.
-Additionally, PENNVEST relies on DEP to evaluate the cost effectiveness of the proposed project and verify that PENNVEST funds are being utilized in the appropriate manner.
-DEP will conduct occasional site visits on PENNVEST's behalf and they also provide input to PENNVEST on whether or not to approve payment for changes made during construction.
+Additionally, PENNVEST relies on PA DEP to evaluate the cost effectiveness of the proposed project and verify that PENNVEST funds are being utilized in the appropriate manner.
+PA DEP will conduct occasional site visits on PENNVEST's behalf and they also provide input to PENNVEST on whether or not to approve payment for changes made during construction.